roadtojobs/roadtojobs/README.md

 ## Contributing
 Thank you for considering contributing to the RoadToJobs!
-The contribution guide can be found in the [Contribution Documentation](./README.md)
+The contribution guide can be found in the [Contribution Documentation](https://docs.roadto.jobs/contributions)

 ## Code of Conduct
 In order to ensure that the RoadToJobs community is welcoming to all, please review and abide by the Code of Conduct.

 ## Security Vulnerabilities
-If you discover a security vulnerability within RoadToJobs, please send an e-mail to Seth Phat via [security@sethphat.com](security@sethphat.com).
+If you discover a security vulnerability within RoadToJobs, please send an e-mail to Seth Phat via [security@roadto.jobs](security@roadto.jobs).
 All security vulnerabilities will be promptly addressed.

 ## License